osfunapps/os_android_strings_extractor-py/README.md

 This project's aim is to help with the translation of an Android app.
 It will extract the strings.xml file of an app to a nice readable xlsx file, which can be sent to translators to work on.

-If, after the translators will finish translating the file, you also interested in converting the translated file back to strings.xml file, use the complementary library.
+If, after the translators will finish translating the file, you also interested in converting the translated file back to a strings.xml file, use the complementary library ([os_android_strings_importer-py](https://github.com/osfunapps/os_android_strings_importer-py))

 ## Installation